When you’re stuck at home in downtown Milan because of a Coronavirus Quarantine, you can do like we did and bake cookies.

 13. Preheat oven to 200 Centigrade.
 Realize that it’s not really correct to call this step “preheating” since the cookie dough is almost ready, but whatever.
 The stress of supervising half-hearted hand-washing and fogging up your glasses with your mask made you forget to turn the oven on sooner.

 14. Look for chocolate chips.
-There are approximately twenty chips left.
-Husband and son have eaten most.
+There are twenty-three chips left.
+Husband and son have eaten the rest.

 15. Don’t be annoyed.
 The cookies will be less fattening this way.